Find Affordable College Courses

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $705.

-The City College of New York ranked #14 on this year’s Most Popular Music Bachelor’s Degree Schools in the Middle Atlantic Region list.
+The City College of New York came in at #14 in this year’s edition of the Most Popular Music Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
 CCNY is a fairly large public school located in the large city of New York.

 Women make up 33% of the music majors at the school.